-Judge weighs overhaul of ‘archaic’ Georgia election system
+Judge weighs ordering switch to paper ballots in Georgia

 Addressing concerns about an interim system being burdensome to implement, plaintiffs’ lawyers countered that the state put itself in this situation by neglecting the system for so long and ignoring warnings.
 Lawyer David Cross, who represents another group of voters, urged the judge to force the state to take responsibility.

-“You are the last resort,” he said.
+“You are the last resort,” he told her.

 Georgia’s voting system drew national scrutiny during the closely watched contest for governor last November in which Kemp, a Republican who was the state’s top election official at the time, narrowly defeated Democrat Stacey Abrams.

-The plaintiffs had asked Totenberg in August to force Georgia to use hand-marked paper ballots for that election.
+The plaintiffs had asked Totenberg in August to order Georgia to use hand-marked paper ballots for that election.
 While Totenberg expressed grave concerns about vulnerabilities in the voting system and scolded state officials for being slow to respond to evidence of those problems, she said a switch to paper ballots so close to the midterm election would be too chaotic.
 She warned state officials that further delay would be unacceptable.

 But she seemed conflicted Friday at the conclusion of a two-day hearing.